basecamp/highrise-api/README.md

 You can also use OAuth 2 to authenticate users on their behalf without having to copy/paste API tokens or touch sensitive login info.
 Read the [37signals API Authentication Guide](https://github.com/37signals/api/tree/master/sections/authentication.md) for more info on using OAuth.

-Note that the /me.xml endpoint is the one exception to token authentication: you can use a username and password to authenticate against this action.
+Note that the `/me.xml` endpoint is the one exception to token authentication: you can use a username and password to authenticate against this action.
 This allows developers to obtain the token for a user, given that user's username and password, which makes it easier for users to authenticate on mobile platforms and the like.

 Reading through the API
 -----------------------

-The Highrise API has two category of actions for reading: Show and list.
-Show returns a single record and list returns a collection.
-There's usually just a single show action for each resource, but many lists.
-All these actions are done through GET, which also means that they're all easily explorable through a browser as described above.
+The Highrise API has two category of actions for reading: Get one, or get many.
+All these actions are done through an HTTP GET, which also means that they're all easily explorable through a browser as described above.

 Here's a few examples of reading with curl: